Beyond - Creating and Managing Departments

 5. Select Submit to save

 *Note* Reminder that the default worksite is important because whenever a new order is created for a customer/department, the order worksite will default to the department's default worksite.
-This can effect taxes for the employees assigned here and sales tax calculated, etc.
+This can affect taxes for the employees assigned here and sales tax calculated, etc.

 Finding Customer Departments